XavierBerger/RPi-Monitor/docs/source/25_addons.rst

 Top3 Addon
 ----------

-Top3 is showing how to use addons to add additionnal information into status page.
+Top3 is showing how to use addons to add additional information into status page.

 .. figure:: _static/addons002.png
    :align: center